White Chocolate Popcorn is great for parties or gift-giving. It’s also sweet and salty and easy to make!

 Pop the corn the old-fashioned way, on the stove, with a neutral oil like sunflower.

 Melt the chocolate, and pour it gracefully over the fluffy hot kernels, tossing the warm chocolate around like dressing on a salad.

 Your biggest decision now is sprinkles, or none.

 Let the mixture cool, then start eating.
 Since it would be wrong to eat the whole tray yourself, bag some up for your friends, and keep some on hand for later.

 You can use this as a nice little parting gift for house guests, as a party favor, or even served in a pretty bowl at your next cocktail party.

 This is a fun and easy idea to have in your back pocket, that tastes delicious, is pretty to look at, and super easy to put together.

-- When the popping sounds stops for about 10 seconds, take the popcorn off the heat and place the kernels on a half-sheet cookie pan lined with parchment paper.
-You should have about 12 cups of popped corn.
+- When the popping sounds stop for about 10 seconds, remove from the heat and put the popcorn on large baking sheet lined with parchment paper

-- Break apart with your hands and serve.
+- Refrigerate for 15 minutes to help the chocolate set up.
+Break apart with your hands and serve.